Beach Baby has dusted off their passport once more. This time to take to the skies to visit Turkey, in the hope for some snorkelling activity.

 You can always be assured of a space on this beach, which is not deserted, but certainly not crowded either.

 The waters are as clear as you would expect for snorkelling, and you’ll get a pretty view while you’re at it.

 Turtle beach is, as the name implies, where the Turtles come to spawn, in June and July.
 The beach is itself a bit of a trek away from the actual village of Dalyan, though.

 NORTHERN CYPRUS ISLAND

-Situated in Cyprus, Kyrenia has plenty to offer and is well known for its scuba diving and snorkeling potential.
+Situated in Cyprus, Kyrenia has plenty to offer and is well known for its scuba diving and snorkelling potential.
 The sea here is crystal clear and so ideal for seeing what floats by.

 This has a good mixture of lively atmosphere, being principally a popular tourist resort, with beautiful scenery, and a whole host of things to do.

-On days when you are not snorkeling, you could check out the Bellapais monastery, St Hilarion castle, and a whole lot more.
+On days when you are not snorkelling, you could check out the Bellapais monastery, St Hilarion castle, and a whole lot more.